 It is almost essential in today’s publishing climate for an author to have an agent.
 Agents are your professional representative in the publishing and media world, they are there to explain and guide authors through the confusion of rights, sales and marketing.
 In addition the editorial emphasis has shifted to a certain extent; it is now the agent who finds, nurtures and helps an author, while the publisher regards the agent as a reliable sifting and screening process.
 A good and experienced agent will have an in-depth knowledge of the market, and also the reputation and understanding to represent and support you in your writing career.
-They know who is the best editor, how to negotiate contracts, and the knowledge to resolve any crises with your publisher, while continuing to focus on building your career as a writer and selling foreign language rights and film and TV rights throughout the world.
+They know who is the best editor, how to negotiate contracts, and have the knowledge to resolve any crises with your publisher, while continuing to focus on building your career as a writer and selling foreign language rights and film and TV rights throughout the world.

 Gregory and Company always encourage authors to produce their best work.
 We have a strong editorial team who will work closely with you until you have achieved this goal.
 We may ultimately act in many different guises: editorial advisor, career counsellor and – hopefully – friend.
 However, we only offer editorial advice to authors we represent.

 At the moment we are particularly looking for burgeoning new talent in the fields of excellent crime fiction, epic family sagas, historical novels and upmarket commercial fiction.
 However, please note that we do not handle children’s books, young adult fiction, SF/fantasy/horror/paranormal, poetry, short stories or plays/screenplays.
 At the moment we are not actively looking for any non-fiction titles, and we are especially not interested in spiritual or New Age philosophy, or business books.
 Please see the table below for full details of what we do and do not represent.

 Please also note that, owing to the enormous number of submissions we receive, if your submission falls into the "What we do not represent" category, we will not respond.